jAlbright02/Team-Buttercups/README.md

 2. Run this code inside the MySQL command line or workbench program

-3. Go to the [main page](https://github.com/jAlbright02/Team-Buttercups) and click Code
+3. Scroll up and click Code

 4. Copy the HTTPS link from there ([or here](https://github.com/jAlbright02/Team-Buttercups.git))